mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Initialization Key:
 : A short-lived HPKE key pair used to introduce a new client to a group.
-Initialization keys are published for each client, called their ClientInitKeys.
+Initialization keys are published for each client and are called their ClientInitKeys.

 Leaf Key:
 : An HPKE key pair that can be used to encrypt to a specific client,